 What is the Normal Respiratory Rate in Children?

 When adults have periodic swings in breathing rates, it can be concerning.
 One type of periodic breathing in adults is known as Cheyne-Stokes breathing.
-This refers to fast and shallow breaths along with periods of no breathing or slow breathing.
-This is an erratic pattern and is not considered normal.
-It can be caused due to
+This refers to fast and shallow breaths along with periods of no breathing or slow breathing, at an erratic pattern caused by

 - Congestive heart failure